bparanj/crystal/computer/electronics/zettel/polarized-capacitor.md

 Related Atomic Ideas:
 1. Dielectric materials in capacitors: Understanding dielectric materials provides insight into how capacitors store charge and why polarized capacitors can achieve higher capacitance.
 This concept links to polarized capacitors by explaining the role of the oxide layer in their construction.

-2. Capacitor leakage current: This concept relates closely to polarized capacitors, as they typically have higher leakage currents than non-polarized types.
+2. Capacitor leakage current: This concept relates closely to polarized capacitors, as they  have higher leakage currents than non-polarized types.
 Understanding leakage current helps in selecting appropriate capacitors for different applications and in diagnosing capacitor-related issues in circuits.

 3. Capacitor voltage derating: This principle is crucial for the safe and reliable use of polarized capacitors.
 It involves using capacitors at voltages lower than their rated maximum to extend their lifespan and improve reliability, directly connecting to the safety considerations of polarized capacitors.